-Our school follows the child protection procedures as defined by Walsall Safeguarding Partnership (www.wlscb.orq.uk) and multi agency threshold guidance.
+Our school follows the child protection procedures as defined by Walsall Safeguarding Partnership (https://go.walsall.gov.uk/walsall-safeguarding-partnership/) and multi agency threshold guidance.
 We work with partners to ensure the best outcomes for children and young people.

 This policy applies to all staff, volunteers and visitors to our school as safeguarding is everyone's responsibility.
-Our belief is that "it could happen here" and "we have the interest of the children" as our priority.
+Our belief is that "it could happen here" and "we have the interests of the children" as our priority.